srtamrakar/vault/README.md

 1. Use an external drive to store the vault database, as well as the config file so that the vault is **isolated and mobile**.
 1. Create aliases so that the **CLI commands are shortened**.
-   1. Add the following lines in *.bashrc*:
+   1. Add the following lines in *shell profile*:
         ```text
         MYVAULT_DB="<absolute_path_to_db>"
         MYVAULT_CONFIG="<absolute_path_to_config>"